-In early May 2021, Alabama took a major step toward becoming the 39th state to legalize medical marijuana.
-After a nearly nine hour bi-partisan debate, the state Senate passed an amended version of the Alabama Compassionate Act, Senate Bill 46 (SB 46), passed 68-34.
-Governor Kay Ivey signed SB 46 Monday, May 17, 2021 - marking a major win in The Heart of Dixie state.
+In early May 2021, Alabama took a significant step toward becoming the 39th state to legalize medical marijuana.
+After a nearly nine-hour bipartisan debate, the state Senate passed an amended version of the Alabama Compassionate Act, Senate Bill 46 (SB 46), 68-34.
+Governor Kay Ivey signed SB 46 Monday, May 17, 2021 - marking a significant win in the Heart of Dixie state.

-The measure creates a medical cannabis commission to regulate, license and oversee distribution of medical marijuana.
-Doctors could prescribe medical marijuana for several conditions including cancer, a terminal illness, epilepsy and chronic pain.
-Patients will receive medical cannabis cards, and vaping or smoking of medical marijuana would be prohibited while products including gummies, oils or creams are allowed.
+The measure creates a medical cannabis commission to regulate, license, and oversee the distribution of medical marijuana.
+Doctors could prescribe medical marijuana for several conditions, including cancer, a terminal illness, epilepsy, and chronic pain.
+Patients will receive medical cannabis cards, and vaping or smoking of medical marijuana would be prohibited while products including gummies, oils, or creams are allowed.

-Because the underlying qualifications for a patient to register for a medical card are non-restrictive which could lead to a large influx of MMJ patients.
-However, the bill prohibits smoking flower, vaping and edibles, leaving patients to purchase capsules, lozenges, oils, suppositories and topical patches.
+Because the underlying qualifications for a patient to register for a medical card are non-restrictive, this could lead to a large influx of MMJ patients.
+However, the bill prohibits smoking flowers, vaping, and edibles, leaving patients to purchase capsules, lozenges, oils, suppositories and topical patches.

 No market activity at this time.